Lord Jesus Christ in the 1611KJV

 Acts 11:22-24 tell us that the Jerusalem Church sent Barnabas to be pastor at Antioch.

-Acts 11:25-2 tell us that Barnabas brought Saul to Antioch to teach and that the result was the disciples were called Christians first in Antioch.
+Acts 11:25-2 tell us that Barnabas brought Saul to Antioch to teach and that the result was The disciples were called Christians first in Antioch.

 Acts 11:28-30 tell us that a prophet told should be great dearth throughout all the world and that the saved outside of Jerusalem sent relief to the Jerusalem Church.